Vanilla-OS/handbook/articles/en/install-steam.md

 ---
 Title: Install Steam
-Description Learn how to install Steam on Vanilla OS.
+Description: Learn how to install Steam on Vanilla OS.
 PublicationDate: 2023-01-07
 Authors:
     - mirkobrombin